 How proxies work

-So to put it simply, when using a proxy server, your internet request travels through the proxy server first, and only then connects to online resources.
+But to put it simply, when using a proxy server, your internet request travels through the proxy server first, and only then connects to online resources.

 A proxy has its own IP address, and when your internet requests are processed via a proxy server, it simply handles your web request on your behalf.
 Once a proxy server collects the response from the web servers, it passes it to you, ensuring enhanced levels of anonymity, as your real IP address is not exposed.